 What can I do?

-HPV infections can lead to genital warts and several forms of cancer, including cervical, anal, penile, mouth and throat.
-This vaccine is administered through 3 shots over a six-month period.
-This shot is important especially if you are sexually active.
+HPV infections can lead to genital warts and several forms of cancer, including cervical, anal, penile, mouth, and throat.
+This vaccine is administered through 2 shots over a six-month period if you get vaccinated by the age of 15.
+If you start the series at 15 or older, you will need 3 doses.
+This shot is important, especially if you are sexually active.

 Doctors recommend that people your age receive the flu vaccine every year since new strains of the virus constantly develop.
 It is best to get vaccinated before the winter flu season of every year.